Bluegrass Star Billy Strings

 And they feed me wine

-And I've got the blues
+And I've got the blue

 Those Nashville blues

-I've got the blues those Nashville blues.
+I've got the blues Those Nashville blues

 That's Billy Strings and Brian Sutton on the new album live at the Legion.
+Billy Strings, welcome to Fresh Air.

 Hey, thank you so much.
+Good to be here.

 So how did the idea for this show and album come about?